Showing 1-20 of 142 products

 Best-of-breed buyers.
 These buyers require a single component like a standalone CRM system or a HR system.
 They often need greater functionality and more features than what is offered in an integrated suite.
 Because of the functional depth these buyers require, it's important that they spend time evaluating reviews for specialized systems instead of integrated suites.

 Small business buyers.
-A year ago analysts predicted that the average company would have 18 employees before adopting an ERP system.
-Five years ago the average number was 29.
-Statistics aside, more and more small businesses want to leverage ERP technology for better business performance.
-In the past, high upfront costs and technical challenges kept many small businesses out of the market.
+In the past, high upfront costs and technical challenges kept many small businesses out of the ERP market.
 But with a growing number of cloud options, small business buyers have a new opportunity to implement enterprise-level technology.
 Of course there are still on-premise or client/server options still available for small businesses.

 There are several trends playing out in the market.
 ERP software vendors are consolidating, adoption of software as a service (SaaS) is growing and more.
 Here we'll highlight a few you should know about.

 Vendor consolidation.
-The consolidation of ERP products isn’t necessarily a new trend.
+The consolidation of ERP products isn't necessarily a new trend.
 Mergers and acquisitions have always been a part of this market's history.
-However, the rate at which it’s taking place and the implications it has for buyers are worth mentioning.
+However, the rate at which it's taking place and the implications it has for buyers are worth mentioning.
 Large vendors continue to acquire niche vendors to round out their product lines, acquire excellent technology or to expand into new geographic markets.
 Buyers need to consider this when evaluating systems.
-In a worst-case scenario, their provider gets acquired, the product gets sunsetted and support and updates are no longer available.
-Avoid this situation by considering a vendor’s financial and strategic viability.
+In a worst-case scenario, a provider gets acquired and no longer provides support and updates.
+Avoid this situation by considering a vendor's financial and strategic viability.

-Mobile app development.
+Mobile app support.
 Vendors have responded to rapid growth in smartphone adoption by developing mobile interfaces for their ERP software systems.
-For example, Oracle already has a mobile client, so do SAP and Epicor.
+If you have employees who need to access ERP data while on the go, you should consider systems that support mobile apps.

 Take this short survey so we can help you identify the products that best fit your needs.